Radiation Shielding Calculator

 Assumptions

-- Narrow-beam (good geometry) conditions are assumed.
+- Narrow-beam arithmetic is assumed.
 Buildup factors are not applied.

 Limitations

-- Does not model streaming through penetrations, ducts, or gaps in the shielding.
+- Does not model streaming through penetrations, ducts, seams, gaps, labyrinths, or doors.

-- Does not calculate neutron shielding or mixed-field attenuation.
+- Does not calculate neutron, beta, mixed-field, contamination, or internal-dose hazards.

 References